 An experienced leader, Susan’s passion for career development helps her colleagues find their strengths and make choices that build outstanding careers.
 Skilled at listening, she advises her colleagues regarding difficulties and opportunities in technical work, managing projects, supervising people, and the key importance of mentoring.
 Her strong teams partner with clients to develop exceptional solutions.

-Susan previously served as a VI expert with the New York State Department of Health and is a former member of the VI technical team for the Interstate Technology and Regulatory Council (ITRC).
+Susan has evaluated and mitigated VI impacts at hundreds of major industrial, commercial, and residential sites throughout the United States and Europe.
+She previously served as a VI expert with the New York State Department of Health and is a former member of the VI technical team for the Interstate Technology and Regulatory Council (ITRC).
 In this role, she was a contributor to the ITRC's current VI guidance.